 In winter, when conditions on the Tuolumne Grove trail are snow-covered or unsafe, we substitute this experience with other attractions.

 Your heart (and cameras) will be racing as you enter Yosemite Valley and enjoy a stop at Inspiration Point (also known as Tunnel View).
 Take a moment and then some selfies with El Capitan, Half Dome and Bridalveil Falls as your backdrop.

 Your free and unguided time begins after checking into the View Lodge.
-Take the YARTS (not included in price) from and to Yosemite Valley, and then use the FREE Hybrid Shuttles to get around and see the sights!
+Take the YARTS (not included in price) from and to Yosemite Valley to get around and see the sights!

 The Yosemite View Lodge provides family-friendly hotel accommodations so near the entrance to Yosemite National Park you'll just be steps away.
 All rooms are beautifully appointed and amenity-rich, providing travelers with the perfect setting for a romantic getaway, family vacation or group retreat.
 Most of the rooms at Yosemite View Lodge are set along a spectacular stretch of the Merced River, featuring dramatic views from balconies and outdoor spas.
 These family-friendly hotel accommodations near Yosemite National Park are perfect for couples as well as families, offering a nice combination of space, beauty, views and amenities.

 Take one or more days to enjoy the park before your return day.
 There are so many options!
 In spring and summer choose from hiking, biking, rock climbing, rafting, fishing or nighttime stargazing (activities not included).